End of Semester

 You will be given an incomplete in the clinic course until all procedures are properly completed.

 If you are returning to the clinic in the next semester, you need not transition your cases, but the aforementioned goal of resolving cases by semester’s end is still applicable.
 All students, including those who are returning to the clinic the next semester, will also need to submit the End of Semester checklist, the personal perspective memo and clinic evaluation to the administrative coordinator.

 (Applicable to all students, including returning students)

-- Visit the special clinic evaluation form on the link that will be given to you and complete the evaluation.
-You should also upload your one or two-page memo describing your perspective of the clinic and any suggestions for improvement.
+- Visit the special clinic evaluation form on the link that will be e-mailed to you and complete the evaluation.
+The form will also have a comments section where you should type in a one or two-page memo describing your perspective of the clinic and any suggestions for improvement.

 - Clean up your files by attaching all paper to the appropriate section in the file and ensure all key documents have been scanned in and named into the electronic file folder in the appropriate section: BasicData, ClientCorr, IRS-TC, Misc.; and

 - Update the Amicus File Summary with any new factual information, deadlines, issues, actions taken, and suggested “next steps” for the new student attorney – Each year at issue should be set out separately and labeled using the correct “Status,” “Issues,” and “Resolution Method.”
 See Dr. Evil’s Amicus File Summary as an example;